-of this object?
 2. Describe the dancer's costume and stage makeup.

 3. In Section 2, Nursery - what are the objects on the stage and what type of room do they represent?

 4. What are the dancers' costumes?
 What are their cultural and historical contexts?

 5. What is the sequence of events in Section 2 and how do the dancers interact with the props?

+P

-What is the content of the voice over?
+6. What is the content of the voice over?
 What is the source?

-Why does the dancer Elma Kris look so different in Sections 2 and 3?
-What has happened to character? to her Describe the props in Section 3 - Moonshine.
+7. Why does the dancer Elma Kris look so different in Sections 2 and 3?
+What has happened to her character?

+8. Describe the props in Section 3 - Moonshine.
 What might they represent?

-Mathinna removes her dress.
+9. Mathinna removes her dress.
 What is the significance of this use of a costume?

-The production Mathinna describes a girl's journey between two cultures.
-Why might the choreographer have chosen to develop the dance based on the story of the Aboriginal gimathinna?
+10. The production Mathinna describes a girl's journey between two cultures.
+Why might the choreographer have chosen to develop the dance based on the story of the Aboriginal girl Mathinna?